 ABOUT THE EXHIBITION

-A preeminent figure in conceptual art, Charles is widely known for converting images and text-based documents into numerical structures, musical notations, and other sign systems through rigorous translation mechanisms.
+A preeminent figure in conceptual art, Charles Gaines is widely known for converting images and text-based documents into numerical structures, musical notations, and other sign systems through rigorous translation mechanisms.
 In 1992, Gaines’s practice underwent a pivotal shift when he began to replace non-descript images with critical theory frameworks, ranging from the writings of Franz Kafka and Frantz Fanon to the manifestos of the Black Panthers and the American Indian Movement.
 By doing so, Gaines has channeled decolonial discourses into complex formal and conceptual works, in addition to combining different media such as video and sound.

 Charles Gaines, Faces 1: Identity Politics, #7, Dolores Huerta, 2018.
 Acrylic sheet, acrylic paint, lacquer, wood.
 Unique.
 188.3 x 150.5 x 14.6 cm / 74 1/8 x 59 1/4 x 5 3/4 inches. © Charles Gaines.
 Courtesy the artist and Hauser & Wirth.
 Photo: Thomas Barratt.